-What duty of care do landlords have to anyone who enters onto a property that is owned or controlled by you, and not just employees?
-The question is very pertinent as we currently are seeing many such claims against businesses, events, local authorities and home owners alike.
+What duty of care do landlords have to anyone who enters into a property that is owned or controlled by you, and not just employees?
+The question is very pertinent as we currently are seeing many such claims against businesses, events, local authorities and homeowners alike.

 What are your duties?

 These claims are largely pursued under the Occupiers' Liability (Scotland) Act 1960.
 An occupier of premises must take "such care as in all the circumstances of the case is reasonable to see that [third parties entering on the premises] will not suffer injury or damage" caused by the state of the premises.

 An occupier is anyone occupying or having control of land or premises.
 Therefore, this can apply to not only owners of premises but also tenants who are responsible for the repair and maintenance of premises under their lease or by landlords, if they have retained the maintenance and repair obligations.

 There is no strict liability imposed upon the occupier but a duty to take reasonable care.
 If it is reasonably foreseeable that a certain danger to people entering the property exists, then the occupier owes them a duty of care.

 What is reasonably foreseeable has been the subject of a large body of case law.
 In the majority of cases, the courts have taken a common-sense approach in relation to what might cause a danger on the property and the responsibility that people must take when entering premises for their own safety.
 However, it does depend on all the facts and circumstances.

 We have set out some of the interesting cases below as examples to ponder:

 In Leonard v Loch Lomond and the Trossachs National Park Authority the pursuer, a 12-year-old boy, fell down some steps on a path at Loch Lomond National Park and suffered injury.
 It was alleged that a barrier or handrail should have been provided on the path and that there were a number of gullies and exposed roots on the path which represented a hazard.